giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs/index.md

 If your cluster is running in the cloud on Amazon Web Services (AWS) the most common way to store data is using EBS volumes with the [dynamic provisioner](https://docs.giantswarm.io/guides/using-persistent-volumes-on-aws/).
 Sometimes EBS is not the optimal solution.

 The advantages of using EFS over EBS are:
-- EFS data can be accessed from all AZ in the same region while EBS is tied to a single AZ.
+- EFS data can be accessed from all Availability Zone in the same region while EBS is tied to a single Availability Zone.
 - EFS has the capability to mount the same Persistent Volume to multiple pods at the same time using the ReadWriteMany [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).
 - EFS will not hit the [AWS Instance Volume Limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html) as it is a software mount and will avoid the [Impaired EBS](https://docs.giantswarm.io/guides/aws-impaired-volumes/) issue.
 - EFS mount times are better than EBS.